 Specifically, we need standards and regulations

-Standards and regulations are tightening around the globe – the EU’s Taxonomy for Sustainable Activities is one of the more recent examples.
-But there is a lot more work to be done to get the industry on the straight and narrow.
+Standards and regulations are tightening around the globe—the EU’s Taxonomy for Sustainable Activities is one recent example.
+But there is a lot more work to be done to get the industry on the right track.

 “Thirty years down the line, it’s hard for me to imagine an investment that does not take into account some combination of ESG […].
 It’s going to become the norm.”
 (Ioannis Ioannou, Professor of Sustainable Investment at London Business School)